 Why Customers Unsubscribe, Unlike and Unfollow You

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There you are, busily marketing your business or brand through social networking and suddenly you're experiencing a rash of unsubscribes, unfans, unlikes or unfollows on your email, Facebook or Twitter accounts.
+Opinions expressed by Entrepreneur contributors are their own.There you are, busily marketing your business or brand through social networking and suddenly you're experiencing a rash of unsubscribes, unfans, unlikes or unfollows on your email, Facebook or Twitter accounts.
 What's going on here?
 It's like that old Righteous Brothers hit, "You've Lost That Loving Feeling."
 Only this time around it's not a mid-60s teenager who's hurting -- it's you!

 ExactTarget, an Indianapolis-based interactive marketing services provider, has released "The Social Break-up," a report exploring why consumers terminate their relationship with businesses and brands through these three major social media channels: Facebook, Twitter and email marketing.
 Much like a romantic relationship, social network bonding begins with an initial attraction, whereby the consumer becomes a subscriber, fan or follower.
 But what is it that prompts that same enamored person to unsubscribe, eliminate their "Like" status or just ignore communications from your business completely?

 In the case of email marketing, the trigger that prompts 54 percent of consumers to unsubscribe is when the offending company bombards a subscriber's email with too many marketing messages.
 Another 49 percent opt out when your content is boring.
 Becoming overwhelmed by email in general accounts for 47 percent, and those who say the content was never relevant from the beginning makes up 25 percent of unsubscribers.